 For general advice about Technology options see your current Technology teacher

 Students who have English as an additional language and at the end of tYear 9 have a level in English of 3B or below will be directed to do Workshop

 This means one less GCSE as Workshop supports students to make.

-Food Technology: Having a Food Technology qualification can lead to careers in food marketing, product development, diet-related industries, and many more.
+Food Preparation & Nutrition: Having a Food Technology qualification can lead to careers in food marketing, product development, diet-related industries, and many more.

 Graphic Products: Having an associated Graphic Products qualification can lead to careers in fields such as graphic design, model making, packaging design, printing.